twbs/bootstrap/docs/content/typography.md

 ### Inline

-Place all list items on a single line with `display: inline-block;` and some light padding.
+Place all list items on a single line with `display: inline-block;` and some basic margin between.

 {% example html %}
 <ul class="list-inline">